Lincoln-developer/flameiq/README.md

 | 🚀 **FlameIQ Pro**  | Cloud dashboards, CI/CD integration, AI performance assistant, team collaboration |

 Join the community with the open-source edition, or unlock full performance observability for your entire team with Pro.

+---

+## 👥 Contributing

+We welcome contributions from the community!
+Whether you're fixing a bug, improving documentation, or adding new features — every bit of help matters.

+To get started, please read our [**Contributing Guide**](./docs/CONTRIBUTING.md) to learn how to set up your development environment, follow our code standards, and submit pull requests successfully.

+We also encourage you to review our [**Code of Conduct**](./docs/CODE_OF_CONDUCT.md) to foster a respectful and inclusive community for everyone.